Chance-Krueger/PhoneCall-Graph/README.md

 ## How To run it:
 ### Compile the program using a C compiler, for example:
-    - gcc calls.c -o calls -Wall
+    - gcc PhoneCallGraph.c -o PhoneCallGraph -Wall

 ### Run the executable from the command line:
-    - ./calls inFile1 [inFile2 ...]
+    - ./PhoneCallGraph inFile1 [inFile2 ...]
-        - Each input file contains pairs of phone numbers representing calls.
+        - Each input file contains pairs of phone numbers representing PhoneCallGraph.

 ### Once running
     - Type a pair of phone numbers separated by space and press Enter.